zuozhenggh/learning-library/data-management-library/big-data/bds/bds-getting-started/bds-getting-started.md

 Login credentials and a tenancy name for the Oracle Cloud Infrastructure Console.

-## STEP 1: Login to the Oracle Cloud Console
+## STEP 1: Log in to the Oracle Cloud Console

 1. Log in to the **Oracle Cloud Console** as the Cloud Administrator.
 See [Signing In to the Console](https://docs.cloud.oracle.com/en-us/iaas/Content/GSG/Tasks/signingin.htm) in the _Oracle Cloud Infrastructure_ documentation.